austenstrine/JAVA-PROJECTS/README.txt

 This is a program that uses a custom-built troubleshooting tree interface to teach tech support representatives how to troubleshoot with customers over the phone.
 It's 100% java, and was built with Eclipse.
+It also 100% represents my work - every line of code so far is my own.
 The primary program is WISP-T.java.
 It uses a serialized TreeModel as the troubleshooting tree.
 It has a built in "Editor Mode" that allows administrators to create content in the same format it is viewed.